 It’s a fact that although big-time travel sites like Tripadvisor are great for references, they will never do justice like finding all of the hidden gems from people in the area.
 One of the keys to making the most of your experience in a new town is having a local host.
 Having a local host creates meaningful connections and even an opportunity to come back and spend more time!

-That is one thing that makes many people’s time as Sun and Co. so special.
-It is the fact that they have not one but three hosts, who know the area well and strive to make every guest feel at home.
+That is one thing that makes many people’s time at Sun and Co. so special.
+It is a fact that they have not one, but three hosts, who know the area well and strive to make every guest feel at home.
 Staying at Sun and Co. means you’re able to have all of the knowledgeable information that many don’t know about, and there is also the possibility that you’ll be able to meet their friends, making you feel even more a part of the community.

 Do Your Research

 Although having a local host is like having a personalized Google (but better!), be sure to still do your research before you head out.
 This isn’t to say that you have to have a detailed itinerary, quite the opposite in fact.
 When every minute is planned, you’ll end up not having any room for surprises or worse, you’ll live in constant FOMO – fear of missing out!